ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/index.md

 * [Support for local and toll-free numbers](./toll-free-sms-vs-local-numbers)
 * [Support for United States and Canada](./toll-free-sms-vs-local-numbers/#supported-countries)

-## How to provision High Volume SMS Numbers

-Phone numbers for which High Volume SMS is enabled are acquired with the assistance of RingCentral customer support.
-To obtain such a phone number please follow these instructions:

-1. Login to your [account portal](https://service.ringcentral.com/) and choose or purchase a number.
-Select either the "Local" or "TollFree" type.

-1. Login to your [developer portal](https://developers.ringcentral.com) and choose or create an application.

-2. Next, open a support ticket by emailing [devsupport@ringcentral.com](mailto:devsupport@ringcentral.com).
-   * Be sure to provide the account ID, the phone number, and the application client ID you wish to setup for high volume SMS in the support ticket you file.
-   * Wait for the support engineer to process your request

 !!! warning "Limitations of High Volume SMS"
     High Volume SMS does not currently support the following:

+    * Numbers outside the US and Canada
     * Sending images, vcards and other files (MMS)
     * Group messaging (MMS)
     * International SMS messaging
     * Scheduling

-    If you need to send files, communicate with a group, or send from US/Canada numbers to international destinations, please consider our [standard SMS API](../../).
+    If you need to send files, communicate with a group, or send to international destinations, please consider our [standard SMS API](../../).